 To trade Fair Value Gaps more effectively, you must filter your signals based on premium/discount zones and the Higher Timeframe (HTF) structure.
 Furthermore, it is critical to account for volatility and avoid low-timeframe noise.

 - Prioritize FVGs in premium/discount zones: This is a powerful filter.
 Use the Fibonacci retracement tool.
 In an uptrend, only look for bullish Fair Value Gaps that form below the 50% level (the “discount” zone).
-This trading strategy filters for the highest probability moves.
+This trading strategy filters for the most reliable price swings.

 - Align with HTF structure: This is the golden rule.
 A bullish Fair Value Gap on the H1 chart is only a high-probability signal if the H4 and Daily market structure is also bullish.
 Never trade a Fair Value Gap that goes against the main trend.